vEnhance/1802/r02.typ

 = Housekeeping

 - Office hours is every Monday at 10am.
-  - Today's office hours is in 2-361 temporarily, because MIT registrar still hasn't given me a room.
+  - Today's office hours is in 2-361 temporarily, only for this week.
   - I'll update my website once I know what room I'm stuck in.
-- If you want additional office hours with me, you can send me an email to schedule a separate appointment.
+- If you want additional office hours with me, you can email me to schedule a separate appointment.
 - Apparently I'm supposed to take attendance.
-  - There's now an attendance form on my website, fill out please and thanks.
+Please fill out the attendance form on my site.

 = Errata from last Wednesday